flippingbits/streaming-data-pipelines-book/README.md

 ├── connect             - Docker image for Kafka Connect, which includes Debezium and ClickHouse.
 ├── fake-analytics-api  - HTTP API of the analytics service used in Chapter 4.
 ├── postgres-case-study - Pre-configured Docker image for PostgreSQL.
-└── README.md           - The file you are reading.
+├── README.md           - The file you are reading.
+└── docker-compose.yml  - Docker Compose configuration for all services.